-6 Tips for Choosing a Rehab Center for a Loved One
+6 Tips for Choosing an Outpatient Rehab Provider

-- Reputation: Ask your circle of friends who has been through this with a loved one what advice they have to offer.
-It can help you gain objective insight in to any community you are considering.
+- Reputation: How long has the provider been in business?
+Longevity can be a mark of success.
+Also ask friends who have been through outpatient rehab what advice they have to offer.
+It can help you gain objective insight into any provider you are considering.

 - Fully equipped onsite clinics.
 Is the provider located onsite or elsewhere?
 Offsite providers can’t carry in some of the sophisticated equipment needed for optimal outcomes, such as SCIFIT cardio equipment, recumbent bikes and HUR balance equipment.

 - Scheduling: Does the provider offer onsite clinic hours so clients aren’t beholden to a visiting therapist’s schedule?
 The easier it is to schedule, the better the chances of completing a course of therapy or fitness training for a full return to optimal quality of life.